thingbound/appliances/README.md

 # Appliances

-Appliances is a JavaScript library with abstract base classes for building libraries that intreact with smart appliances and devices.
+Appliances is a JavaScript library with abstract base classes for building libraries that interact with smart appliances and devices.
 It helps with mapping many common appliances to a standarized API built around the type of appliance and its capabilities.